 Credit Hour Cost: $433

-One of the largest universities on our list, with a whopping 60,400 students in total, Texas A&M University is a public research institution that is qualified as a land-grant, sea-grant, and space-grant university—all designations that reflect its commitment to cutting-edge research.
-Its main campus, in College Station, Texas, sprawls across 21 square kilometers, making it one of the biggest in the United States.
-Everything’s big in Texas!
+Texas A&M is one of the largest universities on our list.
+It houses over 60,000 students.
+The school is a public research institution, and it qualifies as a land-grant, sea-grant, and space-grant university.
+These designations reflect its commitment to cutting-edge research.
+Its main campus in College Station sprawls across 21 square kilometres.

-Students enrolled in the Bachelor of Science in Sport Management at Texas A&M have the option of pursuing two different tracks: the internship track or the non-internship track.
-The former (internship) is for students who want to work on the business side of sport management, and the latter (non-internship) is for students who want to work in administrative or managerial roles in the field.
+Students enrolled in the bachelor of science in sport management can pursue one of two tracks.
+These tracks are the internship or non-internship tracks.
+The former caters to students who want to work on the business side of sport management.
+The latter caters to students who want to work in administrative or managerial roles in the field.
 Both follow a 120-credit-hour format and require some of the following classes:

 - Marketing Aspects of Sport

 - Sport Psychology, Management, and Practice

 - Legal Aspects of Sport

 Students who choose the internship track at Texas A&M enjoy a variety of opportunities.
 These include access to the schools internship program.
 Students have enjoyed internships in college sports, youth sports, and minor league sports.